Treaty of San Francisco: Status of Taiwan

 Through the Treaty of San Francisco, Japan renounced all rights, privileges, and demands regarding Taiwan.
+The treaty did not designate a recipient for Taiwan.
 However, ambiguous wording in the treaty about the political status of Taiwan (i.e. whether the territory of Taiwan was legally retroceded to the Republic of China in 1945) after Japan renounced all right, title, and claim concerning the island of Taiwan, the Pescadores, the Spratly Islands, and the Paracel Islands in 1952 (with the ratification of this treaty in the ROC) has given rise to the Theory of the Undetermined Status of Taiwan, which is one of the major theories within this debate.
 This particular theory is generally Taiwan independence-leaning since it offers evidence supporting the notion that Chinese sovereignty over Taiwan (whether ROC or PRC) is either illegitimate or temporary and must be resolved via the postcolonial principle of self-determination.
 Proponents of this theory generally do not claim that Japan still has or should have sovereignty over Taiwan, though there are exceptions.
+Political scientist Alain Guilloux has stated that the United States deliberately kept Taiwan's international status as an open question when it drafted the treaty.